eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 Logical Panel
 =============
-This panel displays all the :ref:`logical_entities` that are being monitored. he DDS domains that Fast DDS Monitor is monitoring are the ones set by the user (see :ref:`monitor_domain`) and no new domains will or could be discovered apart from them since the Domains could not be discovered, but known beforehand.
+This panel displays all the :ref:`logical_entities` being monitored.
+The DDS domains monitored by Fast DDS Monitor those specified by the user (see :ref:`monitor_domain`).
+No additional domains will or can be discovered beyond these, as domains cannot be dynamically discovered and must be predefined.
 Therefore, this panel will only update the information.
-For example, having enabled the monitoring of Domain X, if an application using Fast DDS creates a new DomainParticipant in that domain with a DataWriter publishing in Topic Y, the information of that topic will appear in this view listed under Domain X to which the DomainParticipant discovered by the monitor belongs.
+For example, having enabled the monitoring of Domain X, if an application using Fast DDS creates a new DomainParticipant in that domain with a DataWriter publishing in Topic Y, the information of that topic will appear in this view listed under Domain X, to which the DomainParticipant discovered by the monitor belongs.

 Similar to the :ref:`dds_panel`, every entity in this panel is interactive: